Feldenkrais Method

 Many methods focus on relieving symptoms.
 They often aim to improve movement by stretching, strengthening, correcting, or pushing through limitation.

 This work looks at how those symptoms arise in the first place.
 Instead of trying to fix the body from the outside, it helps you notice from the inside how you move and carry yourself.
-Change begins with awareness.
+This process often leads to less strain, better coordination, and greater ease in everyday life.

 “I’ve worked with Dmitry since 2018 in both private Feldenkrais sessions and group workshops.
 His teaching is thoughtful, precise, and deeply attentive, and it has made a lasting difference in my movement and overall well-being.